-Movements in the Company's share capital during the year are set out in note 34 to the consolidated financial statements.
+There was no movement in the Company's share capital during the year and the details are set out in note 32 to the consolidated financial statements.

-Details of the convertible notes and share option scheme are set out in note 35 and note 37 to the consolidated financial statements, respectively.
+Details of the convertible notes and share option scheme are set out in note 33 and note 35 to the consolidated financial statements, respectively.